bolajishola/CitiBike/README.md

 8. Which station has the highest number of trips ending at it?

-Groove St PATH has the hihest number of trips ending at its station with 2743 trips and it turns out to be the commonest station.
+Groove St PATH has the highest number of trips ending at its station with 2743 trips and it turns out to be the commonest station.

 ![](Top_10_Most_End_Station.jpg)